 WHERE TO DRINK // Craftwork Coffee Co.
 (1121 West Magnolia Avenue).
 This place will take care of your caffeine needs when you’re searching for a quick pick-me-up.

 Thirty Eight & Vine (212 Carroll Street Suite 130).
 Currently open for curbside pickup or delivery, this is a prime place to purchase a delicious bottle of wine.

 Blackland Distillery (2616 Weisenberger Street).
 An upscale cocktail lounge and tasting room serving up spirits with their very own vodka, gin, bourbon, and rye whiskey.

 LOCAL PRO TIP // You can take in some of the beautiful views of downtown from The Amon Carter Museum.

+You can download this Fort Worth Cheat Sheet by clicking here.
 For additional recommendations for what to do, see, and experience in Fort Worth, follow The Scout Guide Fort Worth on Instagram.